 Slow starts have been such a part of the Dallas Mavericks’ storyline this season that they’ve almost become expected at this point.
 But that certainly wasn’t the case Tuesday night against the New Orleans Pelicans.

-The Mavs busted through the gate with a whopping 44 points in the first quarter and went on to walk all over the Pelicans, winning, 132-91, before a sellout crowd of 20,077 at American Airlines Center.
+The Mavs busted through the gate with a whopping 44 points in the first quarter and went on to walk all over the Pelicans, 132-91, before a sellout crowd of 20,077 at American Airlines Center.
 The victory increased the Mavs’ record to 8-7 overall and 1-1 in the 2024 Cup Nights games.

 “It happens,” coach Jason Kidd said, referring to the 44-point first quarter.
 “It just hasn’t happened for us a lot here in the first 14 games, but tonight it did.